Tushita08/Operating-System/README.md

 # Operating-System

-Operating system codes in C
+Operating system codes in Semester 3;
-Semester 3
+Instructor: Pushpendra Singh;
-Instructor: Pushpendra Singh
+Making a shell, implementation of mlfq, and implemnetting a file system (grp work)